 In June, I had the opportunity to deliver the opening virtual keynote at a Finance Executives International conference.
 The organization asked me to speak about navigating chaos in uncertain times.
-As I prepared my presentation, I realized that the leadership principles I’ve been interested in for a while now—ones that draw on the findings of psychology researchers more than management “gurus”—are more important to master than ever.
+As I prepared my presentation, I realized that the leadership principles I’ve been interested in for a while now—ones that draw on the findings of psychology researchers more than management “gurus”—are more important to achieve mastery in (or to be skilled in) than ever.

 In the last three months, we’ve experienced a pandemic that most of us could have never imagined.
 And now we’re facing the most significant period of social unrest in 60 years in response to systemic injustices.